Workplace Sexual Harassment

 Quid Pro Quo Sexual Harassment in Orange County, CA

 Quid pro quo sexual harassment occurs when an employee is subjected to sexual conduct or favors in order to receive job benefits, an increase in salary, or job promotion.
-To establish a quid pro quo claim under Title VII of the EEOC an employee must prove
+To establish a quid pro quo claim under Title VII of the EEOC an employee must prove the following:

 1. They were subjected to unwelcomed or unwanted sexual advances, conduct, or comments by a supervisor or someone with higher authority.